Why Host a Green Event?

 Rent or borrow items as an alternative to purchasing.
 Many companies rent event furniture such as tablecloths, easels, lighting, displays, decorations and more.
 Many are available on campus; submit a service request here to book any of these items.

-If purchasing signage make it generic and undated so that it can be reused
+If purchasing signage, make it generic and undated so that it can be reused for future events.

 Consider if the item is really necessary and whether participants will actually makes use of the item.
 Reduce the number of giveaway items or eliminate them all together.